• Skip to primary navigation

 • man-made fragrance oils

-Rub a small amount on your foot, especially the heel, in a circular motion.
+Rub or massage a small amount (about 1 tablespoon) on your foot, especially the heel, in a circular motion.
 Rinse or wipe off the salt leaving the moisturizing benefit of the coconut oil behind.
-I like to do this in the shower or bathtub but you could do it anytime.
-The Epsom salts are gentle enough for everyday use, however, if you are using a coarse salt you may need to back down to 1-2 times per week.
+I like to do this in the shower or bathtub.
+Alternatively, you could prepare a foot soak with warm water and a spoonful of the foot scrub.

 Foot scrub jars with spatulas